moq-wg/moq-transport/draft-lcurley-warp.md

 * Object Delivery Order:
 An integer indicating the object delivery order ({{delivery-order}}).

+* Join Point Description:
+A set of key-value pairs containing metadata that can be used for seeking.
+This field is present only if "Is a Join Point" is set to true.

 * Object Payload:
 The format depends on the track container ({{containers}}).